Details about the Final Exhibition

 Join the Coffeehouse at least 5-10 minutes before your scheduled start time to make sure that you are able to connect and that everything is working fine.
 One reason we require the Tech Check is to ensure that you had the opportunity to download Zoom and get familiar with the Coffeehouse prior to the exhibition; in that same spirit, it’s a good idea to double check and make sure things are working smoothly before the Exhibition officially starts.

 - If you haven’t completed your Tech Check, you should read about it here and then try to join the Coffeehouse to test it out (it’s not the same without someone on the other end, but it’s a start).

 - If you do experience any trouble getting into the Coffeehouse, please check the “Troubleshooting” section of this page.

 What Happens During the Exhibition?

-You can check out our video showing you what an exhibition looks like.
-But, in short, the exhibition will last approximately 90 minutes, and will be structured as follows:
+For a full answer, please check out our video showing you what an exhibition looks like.
+In short, the exhibition will last approximately 90 minutes, and will be structured as follows:

 - Introduction, overview, and instructions by the instructor (5-10 minutes)